Last Updated on July 1, 2025

 Cutaneous Nerves, Vessels and Lymphatics

-• The upper and anterior part is supplied by the lateral cutaneous branches of the subcostal and iliohypogastric nerves.
+Supplied by lateral cutaneous branches of the subcostal and iliohypogastric nerves. - Upper posterior region:

-• The lower and anterior part is supplied by branches from the posterior division of the lateral cutaneous nerve of the thigh.
+Supplied by branches of the posterior division of the lateral cutaneous nerve of the thigh. - Lower posterior region:

-• The lower and posterior part is supplied by branches from the posterior cutaneous nerve of the thigh (S1,2,3) and the perforating cutaneous nerve.
+Supplied by branches of the posterior cutaneous nerve of the thigh (S1–S3) and the perforating cutaneous nerve.

-The blood supply of the skin and subcutaneous tissue is derived from perforating branches of the superior and inferior gluteal arteries.
+The skin and subcutaneous tissue receive blood supply from perforating branches of the:

-The lymphatics from the gluteal region drain into the lateral group of the superficial inguinal lymph nodes.
+- Superficial lymphatics from the gluteal skin drain into the lateral group of the superficial inguinal lymph nodes.

 Deep Fascia